 Visas – First things first, if you haven’t already determined your visa route you will want to do that now.

 The types of visas: https://www.gov.uk/check-uk-visa

 Pets – Bringing pets over is complicated.
-Pets can’t arrive in cabin when coming into the UK.
-I believe service dogs can come in cabin but please note emotional support animals don’t meet that criteria (mine are considered ESAs in the states).
+Pets can’t arrive in cabin when arriving into the UK.
+I believe service dogs can come in cabin and I’ve heard mixed reviews about getting ESAs over in cabin.
 Some people elect to fly with their pets in cabin into Paris and drive over from there to avoid flying their pets in cargo and some take a cruise ship over.
 After a significant amount of research I determined the safest and least difficult path for my dogs was to fly them as cargo (they go in a separate area of cargo that is pressurized and temperature regulated like the main cabin is).
 We hired a pet travel company to make the flight arrangements and assist us with our paperwork.
 While we still had to do a lot of legwork to get the dogs ready, I was so grateful to have their expertise on our side.
 I was also greatful for our agent, Jelena, who answered every single question no matter what time of day.
 Jelena talked me down from a few potential meltdowns.
 Even after all of the research I had done there were still a few small things I would have missed that would have landed our dogs in quarantine had we not hired the extra help.
 Here’s some links:

 Laws and Regulations: https://www.gov.uk/take-pet-abroad